 Calvin Harris – Sweet Nothing

 Short, repetitive progression.
-It builds up then resolves to the first chord everytime.
+It builds up then resolves to the first chord every time.

 Odesza ft Zyra – Say My Name

-For this progression, it’s magic from start to finish, beginning with the iv7 chord and continuing into the VI-i7 transition.
+This progression, it’s magic from start to finish, beginning with the iv7 chord and continuing into the VI-i7 transition.